Bathing and Skin Care for the Newborn

 of the baby from the neck down.
 Uncover only one area at a time.
 Rinse with a clean

 washcloth or a small cup of water.
-Be sure to avoid getting the umbilical cord wet.
+Be sure to avoid getting the umbilical cord stump

-Once the baby's body is clean, you can wrap him or her in a warm towel before washing
+Once the baby's body is clean, you can wrap them in a warm towel before washing the

 Wash the baby's head last with shampoo on a washcloth.
 Rinse, being careful not to

 let water run over the baby's face.
-Holding the baby firmly with your arm under his
+Holding the baby firmly with your arm under their

-or her back and your wrist and hand supporting his or her neck, you can use a high
+back and your wrist and hand supporting their neck, you can use a high faucet to rinse

-Scrubbing is not necessary, but most babies enjoy their arms and legs being massaged
+Scrubbing is not needed, but most babies enjoy having their arms and legs massaged

 with gentle strokes during a bath.